fdurant/fdurant_github_io_source/_posts/blog/2018-07-26-truisms-to-counter-company-culture-traps.md

 lucky enough to have adapted better than others to their changing environments.
 Seen holistically over time and from a distance, it looks as if the species has survived.
-Likewise, **in order for company (culture) to keep on thriving** across generations, **it needs to adapt** every now and then.
+Likewise, **in order for a company (culture) to keep on thriving** across generations, **it needs to adapt** every now and then.
 The driver for change, obviously, is the fast-moving political, socio-economical, business and technological environment.
 In